Capital gains tax: how will it affect your portfolio?

 5. Are unrealised capital gains taxable?

-No, only capital gains realised on disposal will be subject to taxation.
-This means you won’t have to pay as long as you hold onto your investments.
-That’s the current plan, anyway.
+No, only capital gains realised in the event of a sale will be subject to taxation.
+This means you will not have to pay as long as you hold onto your investments.
+That is the current plan, anyway.

 6. What about staggered purchases?

-If you bought the same stock at different times, the FIFO method (first in, first out) is applied when selling.
-This means the price of the shares purchased first is used first when calculating the sale.
+If you purchased the same share at different times, the first in, first out (FIFO) method will be applied in the event of a sale.
+On selling, the price of the shares that were purchased first will be used first.

 7. Are previous capital gains taxable?

-No. The capital gains will be calculated based on the situation as at 31 December 2025, when a snapshot of each investment portfolio will be taken, as it were.
-If the actual purchase price was higher, then that purchase price may be used.
+No, the calculation of capital gains is based on the situation as at 31 December 2025.
+A snapshot of each investment portfolio is taken on that date.
+If the effective purchase price was higher, then that particular purchase price may be taken.

 8. Can losses be deducted?